borelli28/security-onion-install-tutorial/README.md

 - Now we start the Security Onion instance.

-- Type yes on the first screen
+- Type "Yes" on the first screen.

 ![alt text](./images/so3.png)

-- Enter an username: `admin`
+- Enter an username: `admin`.

 - Enter a password.